University of Montana

-The University of Montana (UM) is a public research university in Missoula, Montana.
+The University of Montana (UM) is a public research university in Missoula, Montana, United States.
 UM is a flagship institution of the Montana University System and its second largest campus.
-UM reported 10,962 undergraduate and graduate students in the fall of 2018.
+Fall 2024 saw total enrollment hit 10,811, marking the highest total enrollment for UM since 2018.

 It is classified among "R1: Doctoral Universities – Very high research activity" as of 2022.

-The University of Montana ranks 17th in the nation and fifth among public universities in producing Rhodes Scholars; it has 11 Truman Scholars, 14 Goldwater Scholars, and 40 Udall Scholars to its name.
+Alumni include 11 Truman Scholars, 14 Goldwater Scholars, and 40 Udall Scholars.
 One alumnus, Harold Urey, has won the Nobel Prize.

 History

 An act of Congress of February 18, 1881, dedicated 72 sections (46000 acre) in Montana Territory for the creation of the university.

 Montana was admitted to the Union on November 8, 1889, and the state legislature soon began to consider where the state's permanent capital and state university would be located.
 To be sure that the new state university would be located in Missoula, the city's leaders made an agreement with the standing capital of Helena that Missoula would stay out of the bidding for the new capital and would support Helena over its leading competitor, Anaconda.
-The cities' bids were supported by the rival "Copper Kings," William A. Clark and Marcus Daly, respectively.
+The cities' bids were supported by the rival "Copper Kings", William A. Clark and Marcus Daly, respectively.

 Missoula won the legislative vote for the new university at the Third Montana Legislative Assembly in February 1893, and it was formally opened in 1895.
 While plans for a university campus were progressing, classes were temporarily held at nearby Willard School.
 The South Missoula Land Company, owned by A.B.
 Hammond, Richard Eddy and Marcus Daly, joined with the Higgins family in donating land for the new campus.
 In June 1898 the cornerstone for A.J.
-Gibson designed University Hall was laid and Missoula became "the University City."
+Gibson designed University Hall was laid and Missoula became "the University City".

-From 1945 until 1965, the name was changed by the legislature to "Montana State University," while the school in Bozeman was known as "Montana State College."
+From 1945 until 1965, the name was changed by the legislature to "Montana State University", while the school in Bozeman was known as "Montana State College".

 Presidents

 Academics

 The University of Montana comprises eleven full colleges and schools: College of Humanities & Sciences; Phyllis J. Washington College of Education and Human Sciences; W.A.
-Franke College of Forestry and Conservation; College of Health Professions and Biomedical Sciences; College of Visual and Performing Arts; Alexander Blewett III UM School of Law; UM College of Business; UM School of Journalism; UM School of Extended and Lifelong Learning; Missoula College and Bitterroot College.
+Franke College of Forestry and Conservation; College of Health Professions and Biomedical Sciences; College of Visual and Performing Arts; Alexander Blewett III School of Law; UM College of Business; UM School of Journalism; UM School of Extended and Lifelong Learning; Missoula College and Bitterroot College.

 The Phyllis J. Washington College of Education and Human Sciences is divided into five academic departments and the Institute of Educational Research and Service.
 In 1914, the University of Montana School of Law became a member of The Association of American Law Schools and in 1923, the school received accreditation from the American Bar Association.
 The W.A.
 Franke College of Forestry and Conservation offers five undergraduate majors (Ecosystem Science & Restoration; Forestry; Parks, Tourism & Recreation Management; Resource Conservation; and Wildlife Biology) and five Master's of Science and three PhDs.